• line-of-people.jpg

 From Hero to Host

 Something extraordinary is happening in Columbus, Ohio.
-Leaders are giving up heroic leadership and choosing to engage the whole community
+Leaders are no longer heroes, instead they’re engaging with the community.

 More >